olavea/Rubys-TimeShip/content/landing/gatsby-code-review/index.md

 ## Not sure how to fix your Gatsby problem?

-## Imagine fixing your Gatsby thing
+## Imagine your Gatsby working

-## Gatsby expert code review will show you the way
+## An expert code review will get you unstuck

 ## Here's How It Works